 Scabies is a contagious skin condition that develops when Sarcoptes scabiei mites burrow into the skin.
 It can affect many areas of the body, including the penis.

-Sexual contact and having multiple sexual partners increases the risk of developing scabies in the penis.
+Sexual contact and having multiple sexual partners

 - tiny blisters or bumps on the skin that occur in thin, irregular lines